-According to market research company The Zebra, Travelers Car Insurance offers the lowest average annual car insurance premiums in Alabama.
-However, factors such as your age, credit history and vehicle make and model play a role in how insurance companies determine your rate.
+Factors such as your age, credit history and vehicle make and model play a role in how insurance companies determine your rate.
 For the best rate possible, you must shop around.

 What information is needed in order to get car insurance in Alabama?

 When you contact Alabama insurance companies, agents will need to know the type of car you want to insure, your age, where you live, your annual mileage and information about your driving record.

 Does Alabama require car owners to purchase no-fault insurance?

 Alabama requires minimum amounts of liability insurance but does not require car owners to purchase no-fault insurance.

 Can I save money by adding my teenager to my insurance policy, rather than purchasing separate coverage?

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: